 But Kunio’s frontline experience provided deeper insights beyond the sounds of planes flying overhead, how quiet your dishwasher is or how tiring the vibrations are on your lawnmower.
-He learned that, as organizations become more lean, less experienced engineers are more often the user of the software, and they share data internally to support the experts’ decision making.
+He learned that, as organizations become leaner, less experienced engineers are more often the user of the software, and they share data internally to support the experts’ decision-making.

 That realization led to Brüel & Kjær’s Team Server, a newer product that indexes teams’ data files and provides a repository of both old and new information.
 “This service adds value to the data, making it easier and faster to solve problems—and ultimately, that is what’s important to our customers.”